Martin Aunin

 Martin Aunin (born 17 May 1971) is an Estonian architect.

 Aunin was born in Tartu.
 From 1989 he studied in the Tallinn University of Arts (today's Estonian Academy of Arts) in the department of architecture.
 He graduated from the university in 1993.
 From 1993 to 1994 he studied in the Technical University of Helsinki.
 In 1997 he received his MA in architecture from the Estonian Academy of Arts and from the Technical University of Helsinki.

-From 1991 to present Aunin has worked in various architectural bureaus - Architectural Burea Masso&Luup, Rein Murula Architectural Bureau, Kalle Rõõmus Architectural Bureau, Masso Architectural Bureau.
+From 1991 to present Aunin has worked in various architectural bureaus - Architectural Bureau Masso & Luup, Rein Murula Architectural Bureau, Kalle Rõõmus Architectural Bureau, Masso Architectural Bureau.
 From 1997 Martin Aunin has mainly worked for EA-Reng architectural, planning and building bureau.
 Most notable works by Martin Aunin include Lemon department store, Viimsi St. James' Church in Viimsi, single-family home in Tabasalu, Hotel Ülemiste and Hotel Telegraaf in the old town of Tallinn.
 Martin Aunin has also been successful in many national and international architectural competitions and has received many architectural awards.